Ayn Rand — "It is not the rich who are the exploiters, but the poor."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The primary purpose of morality is to teach you how to live, not how to die."
+"The purpose of morality is to teach you to enjoy yourself and live."

 Russian-American novelist (The Fountainhead, 1943; Atlas Shrugged, 1957) and Objectivist philosopher whose ethical egoism and capitalism-as-virtue shaped American libertarianism.
 Closely associated with Nathaniel Branden (her early Objectivist-movement collaborator and lover).
 For an intellectual contrast, see John Rawls, Harvard political philosopher (1921-2002) — Rawls's A Theory of Justice (1971) systematized exactly the egalitarian-redistributive liberalism Rand's Atlas Shrugged was structured to attack.
 Rand's 'sanction of the victim' and Rawls's 'veil of ignorance' are the two opposite founding intuitions of American political philosophy — selfish-flourishing-as-virtue vs fairness-from-original-position.